Note: Not at the old Poker1 site. A version of this entry was originally published (2008) in Bluff magazine.

 Let’s consider this self-therapy, and I’d be honored if you’d share this session with me.

-Orac is “Caro” spelled backwards.
-Developed in 1982 and 1983, it made its first public appearance at the World Series of Poker in 1984.
-Orac also appeared on ABC television that year on Ripley’s Believe It or Not in a half-million dollar challenge at Vegas World, now known as the Stratosphere.
+Orac is “Caro” spelled backward.
+Born with only a few hundred lines of my initial code in 1981 and developed in 1982 and 1983, it made its first public appearance at the World Series of Poker in 1984.
+Orac also appeared on ABC television that year on Ripley’s Believe It or Not in a half-million-dollar challenge at Vegas World, now known as the Stratosphere.

 Orac was written up lavishly in over a dozen publications, including scientific and computer magazines in plain English (as well as in several foreign languages).
 It was a big deal for poker almost a quarter century ago.
 Browsing the web, I encountered headline stories reporting a series of heads-up, limit poker matches against some of the best online players.
 Polaris II, programmed by a team of computer science experts at the University of Alberta, headed by Michael Bowling, was able to compete competently against humans, winning three, losing two, tying once.
 This happened at the Rio during the 2008 World Series of Poker.